Is a Long-Term Business Loan Right for Your Company?

 Long-term business loans often involve large sums.
 As such, lenders prefer to work with businesses that are already established and that have been generating substantial revenues for at least a few years.

-To qualify for a long-term business loan, you’ll likely need to submit revenues, profits, and other financial metrics over the course of several years.
+To qualify for a loan with a longer repayment term, you’ll likely need to submit annual revenues, profits, and other financial metrics over the course of several years.
 To that end, lenders may require financial documentation.

 2. Lenders Will Need to be Confident in Their Investment

 Lenders may also request detailed plans regarding how you’ll invest the money into your business.
 A business’s success often comes down to vision, planning, and market opportunities.
-Lenders may want to see all of the above, and could request business plans, financial projections, and other documentation.
+Lenders may want to see all the above, and could request business plans, cash flow projections, and other documentation.

 3. Long-Term Business Loans are a Major Commitment for Businesses

 In addition, long-term loans often feature low interest rates.
 However, even low interest rates can add up to a large amount over a long enough period.
-Make sure you calculate the full cost of every loan you’re considering.
+Make sure you calculate the full cost of every loan you’re considering, so that you can ensure that you can repay your loan while also affording your other business expenses.

-Also, remember that debt is a liability.
-Long-term debt will be on your books for a considerable amount of time, potentially increasing risks.
+Also, it’s important to remember that debt is a liability.
+Long-term debt will be on your books for a considerable length of time, potentially increasing risks.
 Should a recession strike or market conditions change, you could find yourself in a tight spot, forced to make inflexible loan payments.

 Before taking out any loan, it’s important to look at your situation objectively.
-Loans can provide the funds needed to take advantage of market opportunities and to grow your business.
+Business loans can provide the funds needed to take advantage of market opportunities and to grow your business.
 At the same time, loans come with their own drawbacks and create risks.
-Make sure you consider these factors, so that you make the right decision for your business!
+Make sure you consider these factors, so that you make the right decision for your small business!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.